-4.0 TRANSPONDER ANTENNA & COAX CABLE
+4.0 TRANSPONDER ANTENNA AND COAX CABLE

 The T2000ADSB requires an antenna tuned to 1090MHz.
+Microair recommends the use of a TSO'd antenna for transponder purpose.

 4.1 Mounting

 The transponder signal is primarily directed to ground stations (Radar sites), hence the antenna is typically located on the underside of the fuselage.
 The position should give the antenna a full 360-degree view of the horizon.
 The position should be away from other protrusions from the airframe, such as footsteps, and undercarriage legs.